felangel/bloc/docs/coreconcepts.md

 ?> 💡 **Tip**: an `EventHandler` has access to the added event as well as an `Emitter` which can be used to emit zero or more states in response to the incoming event.

-We can then update the `EventHandler` to handle the `CounterIncremented` event:
+We can then update the `EventHandler` to handle the `Increment` event:

 [counter_bloc.dart](_snippets/core_concepts/counter_bloc_increment.dart.md ':include')

-In the above snippet, we have registered an `EventHandler` to manage all `CounterIncremented` events.
-For each incoming `CounterIncremented` event we can access the current state of the bloc via the `state` getter and `emit(state + 1)`.
+In the above snippet, we have registered an `EventHandler` to manage all `Increment` events.
+For each incoming `Increment` event we can access the current state of the bloc via the `state` getter and `emit(state + 1)`.

 ?> **Note**: Since the `Bloc` class extends `BlocBase`, we have access to the current state of the bloc at any point in time via the `state` getter just like in `Cubit`.